-“It’s okay dear,” she said.
-“This man is a professional.”
+“It’s okay, dear,” she said, “This man is a professional; he can help you.”
 Her Japanese sounded so rusty.
 She probably said something other than what she meant to.
 Anna didn’t respond either way.
 Her eyes were fixed on her feet.
 The school official breathed out in awkward silence.

 “Enter,” a man said inside.
-The official opened the door.
-Dr. Yamashita sat at his desk, reading over his charts.
+The official opened the door and peeked around inside.
+Dr. Yamashita sat at his desk reading over his charts.
 He glanced up at the woman and the sophomore in the doorway watching him.
 The staff member walked forward.

-“Sir,” she said.
-“Here is the patient I was talking about.”
-The doctor didn’t look up.
+“Sir,” she said, “Here is the patient I was talking about.”
+The doctor returned to his charts in his hand.

 “Leave us,” he said.
 The official blinked.

 “I want to speak to Kimoto-chan alone,” he said in a strict tone.
 The school official closed her mouth and bowed her head.

 “Take a seat,” he said.
 Anna complied without a word.

-August 11th, 2009.
 Anna felt sheepish for sitting in the Kyoto Psychology Center waiting room this morning.
 Tsuzuki needed her, somebody, anybody right now.
-She should be with him right now.
-But, to help him, she needed to help herself first.
+She should be with him, but, to help him she needed to help herself first.

 “Is it okay if I visit the KPC again?” she whispered to him on the floor.
 Tsuzuki sat beside of her staring at the floor in a daze.
 Anna caressed him on the cheek and kissed it.
-He lips touched his ear.
+Her lips touched his ear.

 “I will go to the shrink, pick us up something to eat, and come back.
 How does that sound?”
 The man didn’t respond to her question.
-Anna nuzzled the Shinigami’s neck.
+Anna nuzzled the shinigami’s neck.

-“I’ll even give you my number if you want to call me.
-Okay?
-Here.”
+“I’ll even give you my number if you want to call me, okay?” she whispered.
 Anna gently let go of Tsuzuki and walked over to the desk.
 She reached inside of his coat and pulled out his phone.

 “I will be right back, I promise,” she murmured at his skin.
 The woman stood up and left the room.

-Now, that idea wasn’t so good anymore.
-But, what could she do?
-The woman was already out here.
-Might as well make the most of it. she looked around the room.
-Not many people here this morning.
-Anna looked at her phone.
-No missed calls or texts.
+That idea wasn’t so good anymore, but what could she do?
+The woman was already out here, might as well make the most of it.
+She looked around the room.
+There weren’t many people here this morning.
+Anna looked at her phone rather nervous.
+No missed calls or texts just yet.
 The woman looked up at the ceiling with her cheeks puffed up.

-“Anna?” a voice asked.
+“Anna?” a voice asked in.
 The woman didn’t move at first.

 “Anna,” the voice said again.
-The woman glanced up in front of her.
-An old man looked her close in the face.
+The woman glanced up in front of her to find an old man looking at her close in the face.
 Anna blinked hard at first.

-“Dr. Yamashita?” she whispered.
-“Dr. Yamashita?
+“Dr. Yamashita?” she whispered, “Dr. Yamashita?
 What are you doing here?”
 The older man quickly covered her mouth and looked around.

 “Where?”
 Anna asked under his hand.
-The therapist glanced around for a moment.
+The therapist glanced around for a quick second.
 He spotted the back door.

 “Come with me,” he said a quick hushed tone.
 Before Anna could speak, the older man grabbed her by the hand and dragged her outside.

 “Okay, are you really Yamashita?
 How did you find me and why?” she asked.
 The man’s eyes became grim.

-“Yes, I am Dr. Yamashita,” he said.
-“Yesterday, one of my colleagues described a patient matching your description.
+“Yes, I am Dr. Yamashita,” he said, “Yesterday one of my colleagues described a patient matching your description in a case.
 I thought, that couldn’t be, you died four months ago.
 So, I had to see for myself.
 And here you are, alive and well!”
 Anna blinked as she tilted her head at him.